-These breakfast egg muffins are a great make-ahead breakfast that can be customized to fit whatever diet you’re on - keto, paleo, whole 30, vegetarian - these will work!
+These Egg Muffin Cups are a great make-ahead breakfast that can be customized to fit whatever diet you’re on - keto, paleo, whole 30, vegetarian - these will work!
 They’re a healthy alternative to sugary breakfasts and simple to make.

-I love serving these egg muffins to my kids because they are fairly healthy – so much better than a bowl full of sugary cereal.
-They’re low-carb, high protein, and depending on what you add in you can make them fit most any diet (Keto, Whole 30, paleo, vegetarian, etc.).
+I love serving these egg muffin cups to my kids because they are fairly healthy – so much better than a bowl full of sugary cereal.
+They’re low-carb, high protein, and depending on what you add in you can make them fit almost any diet (Keto, Whole 30, paleo, vegetarian, etc.).

 Making these breakfast egg muffins is fairly easy.
 Start by spraying a 12-cup muffin tin with cooking spray to keep the egg muffins from sticking to the pan.
 Next, whisk together a dozen eggs, and some salt and pepper to taste and pour the mixture into the muffin cups.
 Don’t fill them all the way – fill about ¾ of each tin to avoid them baking too big.

-Finally, add your mix ins to each cup – these can be whatever you want really, from a simple ham and cheddar, to a fancy mushroom and Gouda.
+Finally, add your mix-ins to each cup – these can be whatever you want really, from simple ham and cheddar to a fancy mushroom and Gouda.
 Get creative and experiment with different combos!